 Cliff McKinney is a transactional attorney at Quattlebaum, Grooms & Tull PLLC.
-His primary practice is real estate law and regulatory matters related to real estate.
+His primary practice is real estate law and business and regulatory matters related to real estate.
 Mr. McKinney has served as lead counsel on dozens of multi-million dollar transactions throughout the mid-South region.
 His projects include one of the largest real estate transactions in the corporate history of a major global retailer.
+He also represents restaurant owners, including franchisees of national chains.

 In addition to working on the transactional aspects of a project, Mr. McKinney assists clients with financing, business organization, environmental and land use issues.
 His practice includes guiding clients through the regulatory process, including obtaining zoning changes and other governmental approvals.
 He has extensive experience assisting clients in obtaining appropriate business licenses and approvals, such as alcohol permits and franchise agreements.
 He also assists clients with permitting issues related to the Clean Water Act (e.g., U.S. Army Corps of Engineers 404 permits), the National Historic Preservation Act (e.g., Section 106 compliance) and the National Flood Insurance Act (e.g., letters of map revision).